SamFleming/Symfony2-SimpleDeployScripts/bin/deploy1/README.md

 # Deploy1

-## The First Step
+## Getting Started

-By keeping this first script super simple, it should help if you have any issues with other things not working correctly.
+A first super simple script -- it should help if you have any issues with other things not working correctly.

+All it's doing is setting up your local 'prod' environment.

 __Use__:

     cd /path/to/your/project/bin/simple
     ./deploy1

-This script runs a function to prepare your local development project for deployment to a different server.
+This script runs a function to prepare your local project for deployment to a different server.
 The __prep()__ function just does a basic Symfony2 clear cache and dumping of assetic assets in the 'prod' environment. (if youre not using assetic, then just comment that line out).

 _Sample output from Deploy1_: